lune-climate/lune-docs/docs/guides/integrate-fintech.md

 ### Overview

-In this guide, you will learn how to interact with the Lune API to calculate emissions for financial transactions and offset those emissions.
+In this guide, you will learn how to interact with the Lune API to:

+- Calculate emissions for financial transactions
+- Offset those emissions.

 ### Who is this guide for?